LeoVacher/LeoVacher.github.io/_talks/2022-CMB-france.md

 date: 2022-01-01
 location: "IAP, Paris"
 ---
 National meeting on CMB thematics.
-More informations on the [conference website](https://cmb-france.cnrs.fr).
+Slides and more informations on the [conference website](https://cmb-france.cnrs.fr).

 CMB France #1
 ========